Welcome to AWAKEN

 Find out more about Children’s Preservation Library here →

-SCHEDULE OF EVENTS: FRIDAY 7/26
+SCHEDULE OF EVENTS: FRIDAY 7/17

-Early Bird Price $75 March 1st-March 2nd Regular Price $85
+Early Bird Price: $75 March 1st-March 2nd | Regular Price: $85

-*Please note that Friday tickets are sold separately from Saturday’s Conference tickets, if you would like to attend both days please be sure to add both to your cart!
+*Please note that Friday tickets are sold separately from Saturday’s Conference tickets.
+If you would like to attend both days, please be sure to add both to your cart!

 We are pleased to be offering FULL DAY Immersions!
 Immerse yourself in a specific topic with one of our speakers to develop a fuller understanding of the subject.
-For Traverse City’s day of immersions this year we are very excited to be able to offer a “Morning of Lessons” including each form.
-See below for details of what these Morning of Lessons will entail.

 Registration begins